 1 December 2017 - 26 January 2018

 PASSOVER • 2017 • Charcoal, Pastel, Colored Pencil & Coffee on Prepared Paper

-Now only ghosts are left.
+As with his memories, only the ghosts are left.